Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/01a_Intro_chipseq.md

 <img src="../img/chipseq_experimental_workflow.png" width="300">

 > 1. After the chromatin is isolated from the cell, proteins are cross-linked to the DNA
-> 2. The DNA is sheared into fragments (sonication)
+> 2. The DNA is sheared into fragments of 200-400bp (may depend on protocol)
 > 3. A protein-specific antibody is used to immunoprecipitate the protein-bound DNA fragments
+> 4. Separate the antibody-bound DNA from unbound genomic DNA
-> 4. The crosslink is reversed and DNA purified
+> 5. The crosslink is reversed and DNA purified
-> 5. DNA fragments are size selected and amplified using PCR
+> 6. DNA fragments are size selected and amplified using PCR

 </small>